-Due to the lower crude oil price environment, 2015 capital spending will be focused on the continued expansion of Foster Creek phase G and Christina Lake phase F (including cogeneration) as well as optimization of phases C, D and E at Christina Lake.
-Funding will also be allocated to maintain current production levels from existing oil sands phases as well as meeting all maintenance, safety, regulatory and contractual obligations.
+Due to the lower crude oil price environment, 2016 capital spending is planned to be focused on completion of the Foster Creek phase G and Christina Lake phase F (including cogeneration) expansions.
+Funding is also planned to maintain current production levels from existing oil sands phases as well as meeting all maintenance, safety, regulatory and contractual obligations.